apitestbase/apitestbase.github.io/Assertions.md

 A common usage scenario of this assertion is in Database test step, when a SQL query reads a table column which is either XML type (like in SQL Server) or VARCHAR/CLOB type with XML document as value.

 Placeholders can be used in the expected XML, as described in the [XMLEqual Assertion](https://github.com/zheng-wang/irontest/wiki/Assertions#xmlequal-assertion).

+## Plain Text Assertions
+Used to verify the actual (API response) text is as expected.

+There are Contains, TextEqual, Substring and RegexMatch assertions in this category.